 - Federal land records for southern California and Arizona.

 - Records of sailors and merchant marines ported in southern California.

 - District Court records and much more.

-Use ARC to search for records throughout the National Archives, including those in other regions of the United States, in the Presidential Libraries, and in the Center for Legislative Archives.
+Use the catalog to search for records throughout the National Archives, including those in other regions of the United States, in the Presidential Libraries, and in the Center for Legislative Archives.